 Dynamic Grid Component

 Whenever data entry takes place, ensuring the integrity of your data is important.
 That's why the Dynamic Grid component provides a strong validation framework.
-When configuring your Dynamic Grid, you’ll assign each column a column type.
-For example, Number, Text Field, or Checkbox.
+When configuring your Dynamic Grid component, you’ll assign each column a column type.
+For example, a Number, Text Field, or Checkbox.
 Having defined column types means your end-user can only enter values that match your data model.
 You can also set column-specific validation rules for even greater control.

 About the Configuration Window